The Lombard Historical Society is thrilled to announce a special exhibit of Sheldon Peck portraits coming June 4 - August 31, 2019.

 Hosted by Bob and Caroline Jacobsen at the historic Chicago Golf Club in Wheaton, IL

-Two to three Sheldon Peck paintings will be on exhibit at this preview event with proceeds going to the preservation of the history of Sheldon Peck as well as art conservation.
-Tickets are limited. $125 includes heavy hors d'oeuvres, and renowned speaker Richard Miller.
-Cash bar.
+Several Sheldon Peck paintings will be on exhibit at this preview event with proceeds going to the preservation of the history of Sheldon Peck as well as art conservation.
+Tickets are limited. $125 includes heavy hors d'oeuvres, and renowned speaker, Richard Miller.
+Open bar.
 Jacket and tie required.

 Request tickets at the Lombard Historical Society - 23 W Maple, Lombard, 630-629-1885; or purchase below using PayPal or a credit card.
 Your full ticket price is tax-deductible to the extent allowed by law.